bukalapak/snowboard/README.md

 ### Serve HTML Documentation

-If you want to access HTML documentation via HTTP, especially on local development, you can use `http` subcommand:
+If you want to access HTML documentation via HTTP, especially on local development, you can use `http` sub-command:

 ```
 $ snowboard http -t awesome-template.html API.apib